-The content in this H1 Biology syllabus is organised around four Core Ideas of Biology and an Extension Topic.
-The Learning Experiences2 refer to a range of learning opportunities selected by teachers to link the biology content of the Core Ideas and Extension Topic with the Practices of Science, to enhance students' learning of the concepts.
+The content in this H2 Biology syllabus is organised around four Core Ideas of Biology and two Extension Topics.
+The Learning Experiences2 refer to a range of learning opportunities selected by teachers to link the biology content of the Core Ideas and Extension Topics with the Practices of Science, to enhance students' learning of the concepts.
 Rather than being mandatory, teachers are encouraged to incorporate Learning Experiences that match the interests and abilities of their students and provide opportunities to illustrate and exemplify the Practices of Science, where appropriate.
 Real-world contexts can help illustrate the biology concepts and their applications.
 Experimental activities and ICT tools can also be used to build students' understanding.

-The Extension Topic is based on important emerging biological issues impacting both the local and global contexts.
-It requires students to demonstrate assimilation of the Core Ideas and extend their knowledge and understanding to real-world challenges.
-Furthermore, the Extension Topic will equip students with the necessary knowledge and process skills to make informed decisions about scientific issues.
-In line with this, the Extension Topic chosen is Impact of Climate Change.
-The Extension Topic takes up about 10% of the total H1 Biology curriculum.
+The two Extension Topics are based on important emerging biological issues impacting both the local and global contexts.
+They require students to demonstrate assimilation of the Core Ideas and extend their knowledge and understanding to real-world challenges.
+Furthermore, Extension Topics will equip students with the necessary knowledge and process skills to make informed decisions about scientific issues.
+In line with this, the two Extension Topics chosen are (A) Infectious Diseases and (B) Impact of Climate Change on Animals and Plants.
+Both Extension Topics take up about 10% of the total H2 Biology curriculum.

-Students are expected to study all four Core Ideas and the Extension Topic.
+Students are expected to study all four Core Ideas and both Extension Topics.